Sustainability

 Commercial truck running on biodiesel fuel

-External evaluation
+External Evaluation

 CDP gives evaluations using eight levels ranging from D- to A based on the answers the participants provide to an annual questionnaire on the details of their climate change actions.

-We also disclose target figures for our environmental activities in our new mid-term business plan "Move On 5" announced in 2024.
-Our goal is to achieve a 46% reduction in Scopes 1 and 2 greenhouse gas emissions* by 2030 in comparison with 2019.
+Fujitec identifies “Efforts to reduce environmental impacts” as one of its sustainability materialities (important challenges for organizations/companies).
+We also disclose in our mid-term business plan, “Move On 5,” that our goal is to achieve a 46% reduction in Scopes 1 and 2 greenhouse gas emissions* by 2030 in comparison with 2019.

 CDP website: https://www.cdp.net/en